 6.2 Architectural Unity.
 All buildings on the same site shall be architecturally unified.
 This provision shall apply to new construction, additions, and remodeling.
 Architectural unity means that buildings shall be related in architectural style, color scheme and building materials.
 All accessory buildings and enclosures shall be designed to be in a similar style with the primary structure which shall be measured in terms of design, form, use of materials and color.

-6.3 Conditional use is required for any building over 10,000 square feet of internal space.
+6.3 Conditional use is required for any building over 10,000 (TBD) square feet of internal space.

 6.4 Building Height.
 All buildings shall maintain the perception of a two-story building, at least 20’ tall as observed from the adjacent sidewalk for a distance of 30’ within the building.
-Commercial buildings may not exceed 35 feet in height, measured from finished grade to the highest point of the building.
-Buildings with a residential component may not exceed 40 feet in height, measured from finished grade to the highest point of the building.
+Commercial buildings may not exceed 42 feet in height, measured from finished grade to the highest point of the building.
+Buildings with a residential component may not exceed 42 feet in height, measured from finished grade to the highest point of the building.
 Clock towers, cupolas, entry areas and other special architectural features that visually break up the building form may exceed the specified building height by a maximum of 10 feet.